ravihara/ravihara.github.io/content/en/posts/java-code-points.md

 2. Define various `abstract classes` implmenting the defined interface, each for a set of closely related entities.
 3. Implement the defined interface directly for entity classes which do not derive from any of the abstract class(es) as defined above.
 4. Create various closely related entity classes by extending the appropriate abstract class.
+Each of them may further override the methods as appropriate.
 5. In the future, if any new method signature needs to be added to the interface, do provide a default implementation so that existing classes (abstract or otherwise) still satisfy the interface definition.
    This allows the implementing classes to provide overridden method implementations in the future, as required.